John-R-Wallace-NOAA/Generalized_Fellner-Schall_Method_GAM_Tweedie/README.md

 #

-Additional figures beyond those in the paper are looked at.
+Additional figures besides those in the paper were looked at.

 Mackerel eggs 2010, gam.check() figure: